 Weight Loss on Only 900 Calories

 A pound of fat contains 3,500 calories according to the Mayo Clinic.
 Reducing your daily calorie intake by 500 may help you lose 1 pound in a week.
 While calorie needs vary greatly depending on age, gender and activity, men need 2,200 to 3,200 calories a day and women need 1,600 to 2,400 calories a day to maintain a healthy weight.
 Depending on where you fall in this range, restricting your daily intake to 900 calories a day may help you lose 1 1/2 to 5 pounds a week.

 People losing weight at a rate greater than two pounds a week may be losing muscle tissue and water, along with the fat.
 These types of VLCDs are recommended for people who are extremely obese and need to lose weight quickly for health reasons.
 Diets of only 900 calories a day are often short-term, lasting no longer than 12 weeks according to UCLA Health's RFO Weight Management Program, and are meant to help initiate fast weight loss at the beginning of a long-term weight-loss plan.

 The Plan Uses High-Protein Meal Replacements

 Because it's difficult to get all the nutrients your body needs eating 900 calories worth of regular foods, very-low-calorie diets are primarily made up of low-calorie meal-replacement shakes, soups, bars and other packaged goods high in protein and fortified with all the essential nutrients.
-These aren't the same type of meal-replacement drinks found at your grocery store, though, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+These aren't the same type of meal-replacement drinks found at your grocery store, though, according to Medline Plus.
 Those over-the-counter shakes are meant to be substituted for only one or two meals a day.

 Protein is essential for VLCDs because it helps preserve muscle mass while you lose the fat, supports immune health and acts as a source of energy when carbs aren't available.
 Plus, emphasizing protein on a weight-loss diet may also help with hunger control.
 Your doctor can help you determine how much protein you need for good health and weight loss, but most very-low-calorie diets aim to provide 60 to 80 grams a day.